Last Updated: November 26, 2024

 Early Life

 Janis Joplin was born Janis Lyn Joplin on January 19, 1943, in Port Arthur, Texas.
 Her mother worked as a registrar for a business college, and her father was an engineer at Texaco.
 She had two younger siblings, and they were raised as members of The Church of Christ.
 As a child, she was an outcast but bonded with other kids interested in blues music.
 When she was a teenager, she suffered constant bullying because of her weight and acne.
 She stated that her lack of bigoted views contributed to her ostracization at school, as the area of Texas she grew up in was very conservative at the time.
-After graduating, Janis briefly attended Lamar State University in Beaumont, Texas but transferred to the University of Texas at Austin in 1962.
+After graduating, Janis briefly attended Lamar State University in Beaumont, Texas, but transferred to the University of Texas at Austin in 1962.
 During her time at Austin, she performed with a folk trio known as the Waller Creek Boys.

 Early Career

 Joplin recorded her first song, "What Good Can Drinkin' Do?" in 1962 while she was still attending college.
-Early the next year, she left Texas and went hitchhiking towards San Francisco with her friend Chet Helm.
+Early the next year, she left Texas and went hitchhiking toward San Francisco with her friend Chet Helm.
 She would not end up finishing her degree.
-After being in San Francisco for a year, she met future Jefferson Airplane guitarist Jorma Kauken, and the two recorded a series of blues standards and original tracks together.
+After being in San Francisco for a year, she met future Jefferson Airplane guitarist Jorma Kaukonen, and the two recorded a series of blues standards and original tracks together.
 These were released on the bootleg album "The Typewriter Tape" after her death.
 In 1963, Joplin was arrested in San Francisco for shoplifting, and she spent the next few years developing a meth and heroin habit.
 By 1965, her appearance had deteriorated, and she was described as gaunt and skeletal.
 Janis had always been a heavy drinker and was injecting methamphetamine in addition to other psychoactive drugs.
 Her friends bought her a bus ticket back to Port Arthur, Texas, and she moved in with her parents, having decided to take a break from her fast-paced, drug-infused lifestyle.
 Joplin spent two years living with her parents and receiving mental health counseling in Port Arthur.
 During her time in counseling, Joplin struggled to understand how she could be a musician while remaining sober.
 She would occasionally bring her acoustic guitar in with her and sing during their sessions.
 Although she could not envision being a musician without drugs in her life, she associated her other career options with mediocrity and tedium.

 Return to Music and Acclaim